archifacts/archifacts/README.md

 ```

 ## How to get started

-Take a look at our [Fraktalio demo application example](https://github.com/archifacts/fraktalio-example) to get an idea about how to use *archifacts*.
+Take a look at our [Fraktalio demo application example](https://github.com/archifacts/fraktalio-example) and [Spring Restbucks example](https://github.com/archifacts/spring-restbucks-example) to get an idea about how to use *archifacts*.

+### Fraktalio

-The projects documents the [Fraktalio demo application](https://github.com/fraktalio) which is a Spring Boot and Axon Framework based microservice system, implemented in Java and Kotlin.
+The project documents the [Fraktalio demo application](https://github.com/fraktalio) which is a Spring Boot and Axon Framework based microservice system, implemented in Java and Kotlin.

 The generated documentation is deployed using GitHub Actions.
 You can find it [here](https://archifacts.github.io/fraktalio-example/)

+### Spring Restbucks

+The project documents the [Spring Restbucks application](https://github.com/odrotbohm/spring-restbucks) which is a Spring Boot and jMolecules based modulithic system, implemented in Java.

+The generated documentation is deployed using GitHub Actions.
+You can find it [here](https://archifacts.github.io/spring-restbucks-example/)

 ## Why is it called 'archifacts'?